uyha/fn/README.md

 }
 ```
 ## Usage
-This is a header only library, just copy `fn.hpp` to your project and start using it.
+This is a header only library, just copy [fn.hpp](https://raw.githubusercontent.com/uyha/fn/master/src/river/fn.hpp) to
+your project and start using it.
 This library requires C++17.

 ## Features
 This library provides 1 trait and 2 wrapper classes.
 The trait `fn_trait` provides details about a (member) function
 pointer.
 For free function pointers, the following information is available:
 - `is_free_fn`, `is_member_fn`, `is_member_ptr`, `is_noexcept`
 - `return_type`
-- `arguments`: The arguments are stored in the `type_list` type.
+- `arguments`: The argument types are stored in the `type_list` type.
 To use it, create a template with a type template
 parameter, then specialize it with a type template parameter pack.
 ```cpp
 template<typename T>
 struct get_args;